Annotations

 The Annotations panel lives inside the existing Chart meta box on the chart edit screen, directly above the chart preview.
 It is not a separate meta box and not a tab.

 When a chart has no annotations yet, you'll see a single Add Annotation button.
 Click it and a new annotation appears in the list, seeded with sensible defaults, with the editor open below it ready for changes.
-On Cartesian charts (bar, line, scatter, etc.) the default is a Line; on radial charts (pie, radar, polar, etc.) it's a Point.
+On Cartesian charts (bar, line, scatter, etc.) the default is a Line; on radial charts (pie, radar, polar, etc.) and on venn and euler charts it's a Point (on venn and euler it arrives already targeting the diagram's first region); on treemap charts it's a Box.

 Annotation types